COVID-19 vigil in Clinton

 TERRE HAUTE, Ind.
 (WTHI)- COVID-19 has impacted everyone in some capacity.
 For some, that means mourning the loss of a loved one.

+In just Vermillion County, 74 people lost their lives due to the virus.
+The Clinton Methodist Church organized the vigil and will have its pastor, Tom, lead the service.

 People from all surrounding counties are welcome to attend.
-The Clinton mayor, Jack Gilfoy, says it is something the city has been wanting to do for quite some time.
+The Clinton mayor, Jack Gilfoy, said it is something the city has been wanting to do for quite some time.

-"This is a good way to show we do want people to remember these people and the city does care" shares Gilfoy.
+"This is a good way to show we do want people to remember these people, and the city does care," Gilfoy said.

 The Clinton Community Center is located at 301 S. Main Street in Clinton.